 The difference between radio waves and microwaves are often blurred.
 Within the telecommunications industry, for example, all microwaves are generally called radio waves.
 Take note that both of them are also types of electromagnetic radiation.
-However, radio waves and microwaves have some distinctive technical characteristics or properties and specific applications that give them their respective spot in the electromagnetic spectrum.
+However, the two have some distinctive technical characteristics or properties and specific applications that give them their respective and dedicated spot within the electromagnetic spectrum.

-Specific types of electromagnetic radiation with frequencies ranging from 3 KHz to 300 GHz in the electromagnetic spectrum are generally classified as radio waves.
+Specific types of electromagnetic radiation with frequencies ranging from 3 Hz to 300 GHz in the electromagnetic spectrum are generally classified as radio waves.
 However, radio waves with frequencies between 300 MHz and 300 GHz or those falling under the very high frequency and extreme high-frequency range are technically classified as microwaves.
-Hence, microwaves are essentially radio waves with higher frequencies
+Hence, they are essentially radio waves with higher frequencies

 The wavelength of radio waves ranges from 100 kilometers and 100 meters for low to medium frequencies, to 10 meters to 1 millimeter for high frequencies.
 Within this range, microwaves have wavelengths between 1 meter and 1 millimeter.
 From a technical standpoint, “radio waves” have longer wavelengths while “microwaves” have shorter wavelengths.

 Another essential difference between microwaves and radio waves with lower frequencies centers on applications beyond wireless communication.
-Because of their higher frequencies, microwaves have more energy.
-Such is demonstrated in the application of microwaves in heating, such as in the case of microwave ovens, as well as in wireless power transmission and direct-energy energy weaponry.
+To be specific, because of their higher frequencies, microwaves have more energy.
+Such is demonstrated in the application of microwaves in heating and wireless energy transfer, such as in the case of microwave ovens, as well as in wireless power transmission and direct-energy weapons.

 A Note on the Difference Between Radio waves and Microwaves